madhavajay/RememberIt/README.md

 Don't just [solve.it.com](https://solve.it.com/?utm_source=rememberit) also RememberIt!

-Create beautiful styled cards with syntax highlighting, gradient themes, and more.
+Create beautiful styled cards with syntax highlighting, embedded images, gradient themes, and more.

 ## Installation